-Let’s tackle the middle child, so if you only have 1 or 2 kids, this obviously won’t be one for you, unless your kid has a middle child friend or bff!
+Let’s tackle Ways to Improve Sleepovers with ‘The Middle Child’ so if you only have 1 or 2 kids, this obviously won’t be one for you, unless your kid has a middle child friend or bff!

 For me this one is a bit touchy, I am very conscious of “middle child syndrome“, yes it actually is a thing and I have witnessed it, with my little guy as well as my brother…

 With him, I don’t like to say no but I have to!
-Mostly to keep the peace and not play favorites.
+Mostly to keep the peace and not play favourites.

 Now the problem I am faced with is that because he has so many friends, there is a request to have a sleepover just about every weekend.
 And as much as much as I hate to say no to him, I HAVE to.
 I feel like at some point I became babysitter central and I had to put a stop to it.

 Ok, so when he has a sleepover it’s typically a minimum of 2 boys, at some point, there was like 5.